chandanbsd/cars-detection-track-count/README.md

 # cars-detection-track-count

- VTU Final Year Internship on Detection, tracking and counting cars travelling up and down the highway
+Detect and analyse cars moving up and down the highway